githubnext/gpt4-with-calc/docs/report.md

 ## The Problem

-GPT-4 is catastrophically terrible at arithmetic.
-It makes egregious, basic mistakes all the time that lead to terrible user experiences on texts involving even the most basic arithmetic problems.
+GPT-4 is catastrophically terrible at calculating with numbers.
+It makes egregious, basic mistakes all the time that lead to terrible user experiences on texts involving even the most basic numeric problems.

 Take for example [this problem with Bing AI](https://dkb.blog/p/bing-ai-cant-be-trusted#%C2%A7gap-financial-statement-summary).
 To quote from the author: